rjzhao1/RideBuddiesDeploy/README.md

 and designed the Rides Schema.
 I then set up and tested the backend functionality like adding a ride, deleteing a ride, getting all the rides, etc. Since I have already set up the backend, I would already have the data ready when designing the frontend.

+The last feature I developed is the Google Maps function.
+Since the maps function is mainly a frontend function, I mainly use Google Maps API documentation and uses existing backend funcitonality like getting rides to integrate the map into my application

 # Additional Information

 ---